Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/README.md

 1. Rename the YOUR_ADMIN folder to match YOUR Admin folder name.
 2. Rename the YOUR_TEMPLATE folders to the name of your custom template folder names.
-3. Upload the files included in the "Installation files" folder (they are in the correct folder structure).
+3. Upload the files included in the "Installation_files" folder (they are in the correct folder structure).

  For reference the file paths are:
   - YOUR_ADMIN/includes/auto_loaders/config.dpu.php
   - YOUR_ADMIN/includes/init_includes/init_dpu_config.php
   - YOUR_ADMIN/includes/installers/dpu/ (all files in the folder)
   - YOUR_ADMIN/includes/languages/english/extra_definitions/dynamic_price_updater.php
-  - ajax.php
   - images/ajax-loader.gif
   - includes/auto_loaders/config.dynamic_price_updater.php
+  - includes/classes/ajax/zcDPU_Ajax.php
   - includes/classes/dynamic_price_updater.php
   - includes/languages/english/extra_definitions/dynamic_price_updater.php
-  - includes/modules/pages/product_info/jscript_ajax_updater.php
+  - includes/modules/pages/product_info/on_load_dpu.js
-  - includes/modules/pages/product_music_info/jscript_ajax_updater.php
+  - includes/modules/pages/product_music_info/on_load_dpu.js
   - includes/modules/sideboxes/YOUR_TEMPLATE/dynamic_price_updater_sidebox.php
+  - includes/templates/YOUR_TEMPLATE/jscript/jscript_dynamic_price_updater.php
   - includes/templates/YOUR_TEMPLATE/sideboxes/tpl_dynamic_price_updater_sidebox.php
-  - includes/templates/YOUR_TEMPLATE/jscript/jscript_jquery.min.dpu.php

-  dpu_ajax.php has been removed from the fileset as far as necessary code.
-After all files are in the place provided it may be removed from the server.
-  It is expected that to support use of the ZC zcJS ajax process, that includes/templates/YOUR_TEMPLATE/jscript/ contains the file jscript_framework.php that can be found in includes/templates/template_default/jscript/
-  It is also expected that your template loads a version of jQuery preferably 1.12.0 or above. jscript_jquery.min.dpu.php is provided to remotely load jQuery 1.12.4 if a form of jQuery has not yet been loaded when the file is executed.

-4. Log in to Admin and the module will install automatically (there are no separate sql files).
+4. Log in to Admin and the module will install automatically.
 5. By default DPU is disabled.
 Go to Configuration=>Dynamic Price Updater and set the status to true to enable DPU.
-6. To allow DPU to update the display of product quantity available (in particular if using Stock By Attributes):
+6. Optional: to allow DPU to update the display of product quantity (stock) available (in particular if using Stock By Attributes):
    6.a. edit includes/templates/YOUR_TEMPLATE/templates/tpl_product_info_display.php with a plain text editor.
    6.b. find:
 $products_quantity .
    6.c. and surround it by a span tag (replace with below) so that it will look like:
-'<span id="productDetailsList_product_info_quantity">' . $products_quantity . '</span>' .
+`<span id="productDetailsList_product_info_quantity">' . $products_quantity . '</span>`
    6.d. perform the same for each PRODUCT_TYPE file such as product_music_info, etc...

 ## Uninstall